gorda/istio.io/content/en/blog/2019/app-identity-and-access-adapter/index.md

 [Read more about protecting web applications](https://github.com/ibm-cloud-security/app-identity-and-access-adapter)

-## Protecting backend application and APIs
+## Protecting backend application and APIs{#protecting-backend-application-and-APIs}

 Backend applications and APIs are protected using the Bearer Token flow, where an incoming token is validated against a particular policy.
 The Bearer Token authorization flow expects a request to contain the `Authorization` header with a valid access token in JWT format.
 The expected header structure is `Authorization: Bearer {access_token}`.
 In case token is successfully validated request will be forwarded to the requested service.
 In case token validation fails the HTTP 401 will be returned back to the client with a list of scopes that are required to access the API.

-### Applying backend application and APIs protection
+### Applying backend application and APIs protection{#applying-backend-application-and-APIs-protection}

 Protecting backend applications and APIs requires creating two types of resources - use `JwtConfig` resources to define various JWT providers, and `Policy` resources to define the backend app protection policies.